Valid F-screening in linear regression: Introduction

-As pointed out by \citet{olshen1973ConditionalLevelTest}, conducting a test of $\hoM$ that accounts for rejection of $\hov$ is distinct from the task of correcting multiple tests of the form $\hoM: \beta_M=0$ for multiple comparisons.
+As pointed out by \citet{olshen1973ConditionalLevelTest}, conducting a test of $\hoM$ that accounts for the fact that $\hoM$ is tested if and only if $\hov$ is rejected is distinct from the task of correcting multiple tests of the form $\hoM: \beta_M=0$ for multiple comparisons.
 The latter has been very well-explored in the literature: see \citet{dunn1961MultipleComparisonsMeans,sidak1967RectangularConfidenceRegions,tukey1949ComparingIndividualMeans,scheffe1953MethodJudgingAll}.
 For instance, if our interest in Step 2 of Box~\ref{box:box1} lies in $\hoj : \beta_j = 0 $ for $j\in\{1,\ldots, p\}$, then we could consider testing each null hypothesis using a standard test, and applying a Bonferroni correction to account for the fact that $p$ tests were conducted.
 However, this will not address the fact that F-screening was performed: namely, that we test $\{\hoj\}_{j=1}^p$ \emph{if and only if we have rejected $\hov$}.
 In Appendix \ref{app:multipletesting}, we elaborate on how the guarantees provided by multiple testing corrections---such as family-wise error rate control---differ from those achieved by our proposed method.
-Further, we describe a closed-testing procedure that parallels F-screening and show that its guarantees are quite different. \cref{fig:qqplots-appendix} demonstrates empirically that existing approaches fail to provide valid inference conditional on the rejection of $\hov$.
+Further, we describe a closed-testing procedure that parallels F-screening and show that its guarantees are quite different. \cref{fig:qqplots-appendix} demonstrates empirically that muliple testing approaches fail to provide valid inference conditional on the rejection of $\hov$.